Volume geodesic distortion and Ricci curvature for Hamiltonian dynamics: Geodesic flag and symbol

 Indeed a direct computation shows that this map does not depend on the admissible extension $\tanf$ and on the extension of $X$, under the equiregularity assumption on $\g$.
-So one obtains well-defined linear surjective maps
+Moreover the kernel of \eqref{eq:linearissime} is given by $\calF^{i-1}_{\g(t)}$.
+So one obtains well-defined linear surjective maps (denoted by the same symbol)

 In particular $\calL_\tanf^i:\calD_{\g(t)}\to \calF^{i+1}_{\g(t)}/\calF^i_{\g(t)}$ are surjective linear maps defined on the distribution $\calD_{\g(t)}=\calF^{1}_{\g(t)}$. \bdeff Given an ample and equiregular geodesic $\g:[0,T]\to M$ we define its \emph{symbol} at $\g(t)$, denoted by $S_{\g(t)}$, as the pair \bi \iii[(i)] the graded vector space: $\mathrm{gr}_{\g(t)}(\mc{F}):=\bigoplus_{i=0}^{m-1} \mc{F}^{i+1}_{\g(t)}/\mc{F}^{i}_{\g(t)}$, \iii[(ii)] the family of operators: $\calL^{i}_{\tanf}:\distr_{\g(t)}\to \mc{F}^{i+1}_{\g(t)}/\mc{F}^{i}_{\g(t)}$ for $i\geq 1$, \ei where $\tanf$ denotes any admissible extension of $\dot \g$. \edeff